Nicotiana tabacum L. - syn.Nicotiana chinensis Fisch. ex Lehm. - Solanaceae - tobacco, Virginischer Tabak

 Annual herb, only known in cultivation, origin tropical South America.

-The α-damascenone from tobacco extract and black tea is nearly optically inactive and present as a racemate with slight (R)-(+) excess.
+α-Damascone was isolated from Virginia tobacco extract and from black tea aroma and proofed to be racemic with slight (R)-(+) excess.

 [Chirospecific analysis in flavor and essential oil chemistry Part B. Direct enantiomer resolution of trans-α-ionone and trans-α-damascone by inclusion gas chromatography., Werkhoff, P., Bretschneider, W., Güntert, M., Hopp, R., Surburg, H., Zeitschrift für Lebensmittel-Untersuchung und Forschung, Vol.192(2), 1991, 111-115]